peakshift/bitcoin-ux/merchants/breez-pos.md

-# Merchants / Breez POS
+# Merchant Tool Perspectives / Breez POS

 > Merchants are the missing piece